-Regular review of SoPs
+Regular review of SOPs

-- 17. SoPs are regularly updated as new SMSE emerges.
-The Legislative Instruments Act 2003 requires that legal instruments are reviewed and reissued every ten years, which the RMA regards as a maximum period within which to review medical-science to ensure that it is up-to-date.
-The RMA aims to review SoPs on a more regular basis where required by the emergence of new SMSE. - 18.
-SoPs may also be reviewed more frequently if there is a request from an eligible party to do so, where sufficient, relevant information is included in the request.
-Eligible parties include Veterans, organisations representing Veterans or members of the ADF, defence personnel and the Repatriation Commission or the Military Rehabilitation and Compensation Commission.
-Eligible parties can also request the RMA to make a SoP for a condition not covered by an existing SoP, and have the right to request that the contents of a SoP or a decision not to make a SoP be reviewed by the Specialist Medical Review Council. - 19.
-When reviewing a SoP, the RMA takes as its starting point the information that was available to it at the most recent review, and focusses on new material.
-The new material may reinforce existing factors, suggest a change of dose, suggest new factors or occasionally suggest that a factor be removed.
+17. SOPs are regularly updated as new SMSE emerges.
+The Legislation Act 2003 requires that legal instruments are reviewed and reissued every ten years, which the RMA regards as a maximum period within which to review medical-science to ensure that it is up-to-date.
+The RMA aims to review SOPs on a more regular basis where required by the emergence of new SMSE.

+- 18. SOPs may also be reviewed more frequently if there is a request from an eligible party to do so, where sufficient, relevant information is included in the request.
+Eligible parties include Veterans, defence personnel, organisations representing Veterans or members of the Australian Defence Force (ADF), and the Repatriation Commission or the Military Rehabilitation and Compensation Commission.
+Eligible parties can also request the RMA to make a SOP for a condition not covered by an existing SOP, and have the right to request that the contents of a SOP or a decision not to make a SOP or amend a SOP be reviewed by the Specialist Medical Review Council. - 19.
+When reviewing a SOP, the RMA considers all the available SMSE that was previously available to it, and the new information.
+The new information may reinforce existing factors, suggest a change of dose, suggest new factors or occasionally suggest that a factor be removed.
 There is a higher threshold for removing a factor than putting one in.
 This is logical as convincing negative evidence sufficient to alter an overall assessment of the relevant SMSE is required before the RMA could properly be satisfied that a factor should be removed.
 Thus, it is far more common for new factors to be added at a review than for factors to be removed.